Contact Information

 - 1

-Applied courses should be chosen from an approved associate degree or a declared minor or individualized specialization selected in consultation with an advisor.
-Students who have earned an associate degree will have 27 credits of technical coursework articulate to the bachelor’s degree program and will not have to take the electives for a minor or individualized specialization.
+Students who have earned an associate degree in the Electrical and Electronic Engineering Technology program will have 27 credits of technical coursework articulate to the bachelor’s degree program and will not have to take the electives for a minor or individualized specialization.

 Green and Alternative Energy Concentration Requirements